CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 Average Longevity: 4.97
 Average Days Paralyzed: 1.26
 ```

-## run(data)
+## Step 7: finish run(data)

-This function takes all of the functions you have created this far and puts them together.
-It should start by asking for input.
+ should start by asking for input.
 Then, filter the data and perform a check to make sure the input was valid (make sure you have data to work with).
 Next, calculate and print the averages, minimums, and maximums.
 Finally, ask the user if would like to see more data.
 This method should return True if it needs to be run again (there are two cases where this needs to occur) and return False if it does not need to run again.

  When asking for input, prompt the user with this sentence: “Enter the species/genus or the sociality of bee you would like information about: “

 When asking if the user would like to see more data, prompt the user by asking: “Would you like to see more data?
 (Y/N) “

 ## main()

 This function will be provided for you in order to keep the structure consistent for everyone.